CSSA-AEI/elections-frontend/README.md

 FNCE: [{ name: 'Omer Abubaker', val: 'abubaker' }]; // `val` is always the candidate's last name
 ```

-2. Verify that the environment variables are correctly set up in the Production Environment of the elections-backend Heroku Application (https://dashboard.heroku.com/apps/cssaaei-elections-be/settings).
+2. Verify that the environment variables are correctly set up in the Production & Development Environment of the elections-backend Heroku Pipeline (https://dashboard.heroku.com/pipelines/6212bfb6-1301-4304-9a8d-76dba1c4de6f).

 ### In elections-frontend (https://github.com/CSSA-AEI/elections-frontend)